W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Some implications for free-field correlation functions

-It is no coincidence that the Vertex Operators appearing there are exactly the ones used to define the screening operators thanks to which $W$-algebras are constructed.
-This accounts for the fact that this extension of the free-field correlation functions still preserves the $W$-symmetry of the model under the form of Ward identities as we now explain.
+\begin{remark} As discussed in Section~\ref{sec:VOA} the free-field correlation functions defined under the weaker neutrality condition~\eqref{eq:neutrality} enjoy Heisenberg symmetry.
+This is no longer the case under the general neutrality condition~\eqref{eq:neutrality_gen}.
+However the extra Vertex Operators that appear in these $\g$-Dotsenko-Fateev integrals are the ones used to define the screening operators thanks to which $W$-algebras are constructed.
+This accounts for the fact that this extension of the free-field correlation functions breaks the Heisenberg symmetry but still preserves $W$-symmetry.
+This explains why the statement of the Ward identities~\ref{thm:ward_gen} below is made in terms of $W$-currents rather than Heisenberg ones. \end{remark}